 After 6 years of successful trading and rapid growth Michael identified a gap in the market for high end bespoke furniture and interiors in his homeland of Argyll and the decision was made to relocate and re-establish himself as Michael Acey Furniture & Bespoke Interiors.

 He maintains a strong working relationship with both Alan Hume and another acclaimed designer whom he has worked closely with throughout the years, Paul Hodgkiss.

-They were called William Henry Menhinick and the youngest passed away the year before Michael was born - the creativity is in the genes and the cabinet making heritage lives on.
+They were all called William Henry Menhinick and the youngest passed away the year before Michael was born - creativity is in his genes and the cabinet making heritage lives on.

 Bringing with him a solid reputation, his vision is to capture and captivate the local market, steadily creating a strong and sustainable business and offering apprenticeship opportunities as his business grows.